-The equipment is placed in a circular course and is all on wood chips.
 Start at the huge spiderweb climber from Berliner which connects by a rope bridge to the zipline.
 We visited the park realllllllly in the morning and were lucky to be the only ones there, but later on I overheard another mother saying this was their first time doing the zipline as there are usually a ton of kids.

 Grab the rope, jump on, and “WHEEEEEEEEEEEEEEEEEEEE!”